quenio/ldsd-releases/README.md

 The release version format is YEAR.MONTH.DAY-CHANNEL, where:
 - YEAR/MONTH/DAY: the year/month/day the version was released.
-- CHANNEL: which channel the release was published in: _gold_: backward-compatible, high-quality releases with low-risk upgrade; _alpha_: development releases without quality/compatibility guarantees, i.e. high-risk upgrade.
+- CHANNEL: which channel the release was published in: _gold_: backward-compatible, high-quality, low-risk-upgrade releases; _alpha_: development releases without quality/compatibility guarantees, i.e. high-risk upgrade.

 Either release channel may include bug fixes and new features.